Bolivian anti-graft cop sent to prison in U.S. extortion case

-FORT LAUDERDALE, Fla., May 23 (Reuters) - A former senior Bolivian anti-corruption official convicted of trying to extort $30,000 from a Bolivian businessman in Miami was sentenced on Friday to more than three years in a U.S. federal prison.
+FORT LAUDERDALE, Florida (Reuters) - A former senior Bolivian anti-corruption official convicted of trying to extort $30,000 from a Bolivian businessman in Miami was sentenced on Friday to more than three years in a U.S. federal prison.

 According to court documents, Ormachea traveled to Miami to meet with Roca, who faces charges of illegal enrichment in Bolivia.
 Prosecutors said Ormachea offered to get the charges against Roca dropped in exchange for the $30,000.